The eikonal spin-dependent Odderon and gluon Sivers function of a proton, and its small-$x$ evolution: Numerical results

 The best fit parameters for the exponential wave function in appendix \ref{sec:LCwf-qqq} are $\mathcal{N}=0.036\text{ GeV}^{-2},\ Q_b=0.331\text{ GeV},\ Q_c=0.220\text{ GeV}$.
 Note that the fit is not meant to describe the analytic form beyond $k_\perp \simeq 1$~GeV.

 Fig.~\ref{fig:gluon_sivers_vegas} shows the Sivers function in the regime of low $k_\perp$.
-The inset depicts its logarithmic divergence for very low transverse momenta which is clear from \eqref{eq:k2odderon_log_fit}.
+The inset depicts its logarithmic divergence for very low transverse momenta which is evident from \eqref{eq:k2odderon_log_fit}.
 Such logarithmic behavior at low $k_\perp$ is not manifest in the Sivers function from the eikonal, ``cubic Casimir extended" MV model~\cite{Zhou:2013gsa,Yao:2018vcg}.
-It arises from eq.~(\ref{eq:O(kT)}), in the $\Delta_\perp \to 0$ limit, if the integral is dominated by contributions from $Q_* \gg q_{2\perp} \gg k_\perp$, and if in that regime the helicity flip three gluon coupling to the proton is $G_{3-+}(\kp,\qtwp,-\qtwp) \sim k_L \, q_{2R} \, q_{2L} = k_L \, \qtwp^2$\footnote{$q_{R/L} \equiv q_x \pm \rmi q_y$.}.
-Our point here is that since $x f_{1T}^\perp (x,k_\perp)$, in the non-perturbative regime of low $k_\perp$, may not be suppressed $\sim k_\perp^2$ but actually diverge logarithmically.
-Therefore caution is advised with observables such as single spin asymmetries which integrate $x f_{1T}^\perp (x,k_\perp)$ over $k_\perp$.
-On the other hand, the collinear function $xf_{1T}^{\perp (1)}(x,\mu^2)$ is safe from logarithmic low-$k_\perp$ contributions, see eq.~(\ref{eq:f-Siv-kt2-moment}).
+It arises from eq.~(\ref{eq:O(kT)}), in the $\Delta_\perp \to 0$ limit, if the three-gluon exchange is dominated by the exchange of two fairly hard gluons with nearly anti-collinear transverse momenta, and a softer third gluon; and if in that regime the helicity flip three gluon coupling to the proton is $G_{3-+}(\kp,\qtwp,-\qtwp) \sim k_L \, q_{2R} \, q_{2L} = k_L \, \qtwp^2$\footnote{$q_{R/L} \equiv q_x \pm \rmi q_y$.}.
+The integration over $\qtwp$ will then result in a logarithmic behavior of the Sivers function.
+Intuitively, such behavior of $G_{3-+}$ which corresponds to the exchange of vector gauge bosons, appears natural.
+It is similar to the way in which the electromagnetic form factor $F_{+-}$ is proportional to the transverse momentum of the exchanged photon, see eq.~(\ref{eq:F12}).
+However, this point may warrant more detailed investigation in the future.